 A business undergoes a myriad of changes over the course of time.
 Strategies are revised and new ideas keep pouring in to fuel the growth and ensure all-round success of the company.
-Following the popularity of cloud and the associated cost benefits, most businesses across the world have proceeded towards the cloud.
+Following the popularity of the cloud and the associated cost benefits, most businesses across the world have proceeded towards the cloud.

 Besides being budget-friendly, cloud computing has evolved as a highly time-saving solution to a slew of business requirements.
 By taking the business to the cloud, entrepreneurs store their information on the internet instead of saving it on their local or dedicated computers.
 This information can be sensitive in a number of ways: